Ryan McMahon Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Padres pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in the league).
+- Padres pitchers combined to allow 173 total home runs at a rate of 1.1 per game (17th in the league).

-- Martinez will make his first start of the season for the Padres.
+- Wacha will make his first start of the season for the Padres.

-- The 32-year-old right-hander came out of the bullpen and threw three scoreless innings when he last appeared Saturday, Oct.
-22 against the Philadelphia Phillies.
+- In his last appearance on Sunday, Oct.
+2, the 31-year-old right-hander started the game and went four innings against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.